Eltham College: Early history

 The school dates back to the early Victorian era, when it was founded as the London Missionary Society's School for the Sons and Orphans of Missionaries.
 Within a short time the Baptist Missionary Society joined as co-founders.
-A girls' school had been established in Walthamstow in 1838 and a boys' school was opened in the same place at the beginning of 1842.
-The boys' school later relocated to Mornington Crescent in 1852 and then to a purpose-built location in the centre of Blackheath in 1857 (the building, directly adjacent to Blackheath Station, later became the headquarters of the Church Army and is now a private hospital).
+A girls' school had been established in Walthamstow in 1838 by Dorothea Foulger and a boys' school was opened there in early 1842.
+The boys' school later relocated to Mornington Crescent in 1852 and then to a purpose-built location in the centre of Blackheath in 1857 (the building, directly adjacent to the south side of Blackheath Station, later became the headquarters of the Church Army and is now a private hospital).
 Missionary David Livingstone sent his son Robert to the school during the 1850s.

 Current site

-The school moved to its present site - centred on an 18th-century mansion (Fairy Hall) in Mottingham - in 1912.
+The school moved to its present site – centred on an 18th-century mansion (Fairy Hall) in Mottingham – in 1912.
 The building had previously been used by the Royal Naval School from 1889 to the end of the summer term in 1910.

 Eltham College began life as a small boarding school catering for children of missionaries serving overseas, mainly in India, China and Africa.
 From 1945 to 1976 Eltham was a Direct Grant school; thus, for example, the 1952 intake was roughly 20 pupils from London County Council schools and 20 from Kent schools (all 40 of these on scholarships), and 20 fee-payers.
 When the Direct Grant system was abolished in 1976, the school chose to go fully independent.
 After the 1950s the number of missionary sons fell sharply and the school became primarily a day school for boys until it went fully co-educational in the 2020s.
 The sixth form has admitted girls since 1978.
 Reflecting the origins of the school, each of the four houses is named after a prominent LMS or BMS missionary, namely Carey, Livingstone, Chalmers and Moffat; coloured blue, green, red and yellow respectively.